Denzil Ibbetson: Early life

-Denzil Ibbetson was born in Gainsborough, Lincolnshire on 30 August 1847, the oldest son of Denzil John Holt Ibbetson (1823 – 10 August 1871), who was at that time working as a civil engineer on the Manchester, Sheffield and Lincolnshire Railway.
+Denzil Ibbetson was born in Gainsborough, Lincolnshire on 30 August 1847, the eldest son of Denzil John Holt Ibbetson (1823 – 10 August 1871), who was at that time working as a civil engineer on the Manchester, Sheffield and Lincolnshire Railway.
 The family moved to Adelaide, Australia after his father took holy orders and became a vicar there, notably of St John's Church, Adelaide in 1861–1871.

 Ibbetson was educated at St Peter's College, Adelaide and St John's College, Cambridge.
 Ibbetson obtained his Bachelor of Arts degree in mathematics in 1869, being ranked as a senior optime.
 He had come third in the competitive examination for the Indian Civil Service in the previous year.

 Career in India

 Ibbetson arrived in the Punjab Province of India on 8 December 1870, having married Louisa Clarissa Coulden earlier in that year.
 Once there, according to the Oxford Dictionary of National Biography, "He formed part of a new élite of ‘competition-wallahs’ which intellectually outshone the earlier generation of Punjabi military political officials and well-connected alumni of Haileybury College."

 He held various administrative offices.
-From 1898 to around 1900 he was Chief-Commissioner of the Central Provinces and Berar, at which time he had to return temporarily to England due to poor health.
+From 1892 to 1893 he served as Deputy Commissioner of Karnal district of Punjab province, present day Haryana .From 1898 to around 1900 he was Chief-Commissioner of the Central Provinces and Berar, at which time he had to return temporarily to England due to poor health.
 In September 1901 he was appointed a Member of the Council of the Governor-General of India.
 He was appointed a Knight Commander of the Order of the Star of India (KCSI) in the 1903 Durbar Honours.

 He served temporarily as Lieutenant-Governor of Punjab in 1905 and took over the position permanently in March 1907 when Sir Charles Montgomery Rivaz retired.

 Dogged by further ill health that had necessitated another period in England, Ibbetson retired on 21 January 1908 and left India.
 He died on 21 February at his home at 60 Montague Mansions, York Street, London.
 He was cremated at Golders Green and survived by his wife.